Lauren Barnes: Seattle Reign FC, 2013–

-On May 15, 2021, Barnes became the second player in NWSL history to play in 150 regular season matches and the first to do so playing for a single club, OL Reign.

 Loan to Melbourne Victory, 2014

 In January 2014, Barnes joined Seattle Reign FC teammate Jess Fishlock on the Melbourne Victory squad in Australia's W-League as a guest player from the Reign.
 During her five appearances for the team, she scored two goals and helped the team win the Grand Final where the Victory defeated Brisbane Roar 2–0.
 Barnes scored the Victory's second goal of the match.
 The win marked the Victory's first Grand Final title in the history of the team.

 Following her successful guest stint, Barnes signed with Melbourne Victory the following season on a loan deal.